stfc/HartreeParticleDSL/docs/HartreeParticleDSL.backends.C_AOS.rst

 HartreeParticleDSL.backends.C\_AOS package
 ==========================================

+The C_AOS module is an initial proof-of-concept backend for HartreePArticleDSL.

+It is not yet updated to use PIR, and is very limited in its support, however it does support all kernel types currently implemented.

-This package contains the C_AOS backend module.
-This backend is not setup for high performance computation, and is mostly a simple backend used for proof-of-concept tests.
+It is not optimised for performance, and is not recommended for use.

 Submodules
 ----------